pascaltippelt/Wamsler-IR-Remote/README.md

 # Wamsler-IR-Remote

 I have got a Wamsler / Westminster Quattro 6 pellet stove with a IR-Remote.
 I wanted to reverse-engineer the transmission-code, this is the result with big help from [mikrocontroller.net](https://www.mikrocontroller.net/topic/511335#6560508).
+The control unit is based on the Duepi Evo line.

 This is how a transmission telegram might look: